uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Documents/Compliance_Checklist.md

 - [ ] **Assess for Bias*: Regularly evaluate AI models for potential biases that could lead to unfair treatment of individuls.

-- [ ] **Implement Fairness Measures*: Incorporate strategies to mitigate identified biases and promote equitable outcoes.
+- [ ] **Implement Fairness Measures*: Incorporate strategies to mitigate identified biases and promote equitable outcomes.

 ### 3.3 Human Oversight